Mexico : Safety by City

 SCAMS RISK: MEDIUM

 Touristic places are attractive to scammers, who may try to scam you by doing magic tricks.
 Unlicensed taxis are the most usual scammers, who overcharge tourists or even take part in kidnappings.
 Be aware that groups of strange teenagers might try to distract you, while others will take your valuables or wallets.

 WOMEN TRAVELERS RISK: MEDIUM

-Mexico City is a dangerous place for women that are not watchful enough and who are not experienced, travelers.
+Mexico City is a dangerous place for women that are not watchful enough and are not experienced travelers enough.
 It is advisable not to walk alone at night, and always travel by the women reserved cars in the subway and train.

 So...
 How Safe Is Mexico City Really?

 When in Mexico City, do not be afraid if you see a lot of police force patrolling since the historic center is patrolled in the early evening for the tourists to feel protected.

 Being an extremely crowded place, Mexico City is prone to pickpockets and bag snatchers so it is advised to be aware of your surroundings.